-9Assuming 1.5 bushels of soybeans to produce 1 gallon of biodiesel (farm-energy.extension.org/soybeans-for-bio-diesel-production/) and 54 bushels of soybeans per acre in Wisconsin (United States Department of Agriculture.
+- 9Assuming 1.5 bushels of soybeans to produce 1 gallon of biodiesel (farm-energy.extension.org/soybeans-for-bio-diesel-production/) and 54 bushels of soybeans per acre in Wisconsin (United States Department of Agriculture.
 2023.
 Wisconsin 2022 State Agriculture Overview.
-Available at: nass.usda.gov/Quick_Stats/Ag_Overview/state-Overview.php?state=WISCONSIN).
+Available at: nass.usda.gov/Quick_Stats/Ag_Overview/state-Overview.php?state=WISCONSIN). - 10 See Appendix A for full analysis

-maximize efficient use of agricultural land (Macknick et al. 2022).
-The potential of agrivoltaics in Wisconsin is not well understood, but a new research project by University of Wisconsin-Madison is aimed at improving this understanding (University of Wisconsin Madison Office of Sustainability 2024).
+Office of Sustainability 2024).
 In dry environments solar panels can create cooler and more humid microclimates that are more favorable for crop production (e.g., Adeh et al. 2018).
 However, this is likely of limited value in Wisconsin given our cool, humid agroecological zone.

-Although there are limited opportunities for agrivoltaics

-at scale under the current dominant paradigm of intensive machine-harvested row crops, it is possible to raise panels high enough to accommodate large machinery, although this comes with increased cost (Battersby 2023).
+Although there are limited opportunities for agrivoltaics at scale under the current dominant paradigm of intensive machine-harvested row crops, it is possible to raise panels high enough to accommodate large machinery, although this comes with increased cost (Battersby 2023).
 Perhaps more feasible in Wisconsin is the practice of solar grazing, where sheep are introduced to the panel-array area as the main form of vegetation management, while providing sheep grazing operations access to high quality forage.
-This practice is already underway at several largescale solar sites.
+This practice is already underway at several large-scale solar sites.
 Beyond improving land use efficiency and reducing vegetation management costs for the utility, agrivoltaics can decrease the carbon footprint of raising sheep by 25% through the avoided corn and soybean meal that otherwise would dominate the sheep diet (Handler and Pearce 2022).
-Another potentially valuable co-location of solar and livestock is with pastured dairy cows, where elevated solar panels could provide shade and reduce heat stress in cows, improving cow wellbeing and overall health (Sharpe et al. 2021).
+Another potentially valuable co-location of solar and livestock is with pastured dairy cows, where elevated solar panels could provide shade and reduce heat stress in cows, improving cow well-being and overall health (Sharpe et al. 2021).